Trail notes — what is a Trans-Rhodope?

 The afternoon session was set to be a long, fast descent to Banite, the last town before the next significant climb, down the valley of the Malka Arda, a tributary of the daddy Arda.
 The spots of rain in Momchilovtsi had become steady drizzle and waiting under trees in an attempt to not get any colder only witnessed further intensification to near-downpour.
 I pressed on along a decent dirt surface, ignoring the big hits the front wheel took when the rain got in my eyes and I missed an upcoming rock or pothole.
 Gravel became steep tarmac as villages hurtled past and rain now fell in torrents.
 Swerving the worst of the surface imperfections at speed distracted me from the dampness.
 My decision to fit twin-pot MTB callipers was endorsed.

 Tarmac became fine, sandy gravel but the downward momentum didn’t falter until I came upon some earth moving machines that were shifting boulders around.
 At the head of a line of waiting traffic, I grew tired of the water streaming down my neck and squeezed past to an accompaniment of Bulgarian expletives (I assume).
 My arrival in Banite, drivetrain and brake rotors crunching with sand, coincided with a brief cameo by the sun.
-At the desk of the hotel I’d booked online (Bulgaria’s rural 4G network is nothing short of miraculous) I experienced the customary “Who the hell are you and what do you want?” aura but, given this apparition of dripping, sandy, bloody snottiness in Lycra, the staff were kind in accommodating me and my even filthier bike, which was making quite the mess of their clean tiled lobby.
+At the desk of the hotel I’d booked online (Bulgaria’s rural 4G network is nothing short of miraculous) I experienced the customary low key, disinterested initial reaction to my arrival but, given this apparition of dripping, sandy, bloody snottiness in Lycra, the staff were kind in accommodating me and my even filthier bike, which was making quite the mess of their clean tiled lobby.

 After a long but disappointingly lukewarm shower, I seated myself in the dining room and was handed a menu by a chatty, giggling cook, who was oblivious to my three-phrase vocabulary.
 The manager then took it away again and presented her phone, upon which a Google translation read “the terriers are present”.
 My confused expression prompted her to try again.
 “We can offer you a kebab”.
 I’ll confess that this wasn’t the news I was hoping for, especially in the light of the delicious-looking and ample feasts my fellow diners were tucking into nearby.